KCprsnlcc/artwork-analysis/README.md

 # Artwork Analysis Tool

-A command-line tool for evaluating student submissions related to cybersecurity and data privacy.
-This tool analyzes images containing both artwork/posters and written explanations, providing comprehensive feedback and scoring.
+A command-line tool for evaluating student artwork submissions with written explanations.
+This tool analyzes images containing both visual work and written components, providing feedback and scoring.

 ## Features

 - **Artwork Analysis**: Evaluates visual elements, theme representation, creativity, technical execution, and message clarity of the artwork.
-- **Essay Extraction and Analysis**: Extracts the written explanation from the image and analyzes it for theme understanding, interpretation depth, clarity, and conceptual thinking.
+- **Essay Extraction and Analysis**: Extracts the written explanation from the image and analyzes it for understanding, interpretation depth, clarity, and conceptual thinking.
 - **Rubric-Based Scoring**: Combines both analyses to provide a final score (0-100) and letter grade based on a detailed rubric.
-- **Comprehensive Reporting**: Generates detailed reports that can be displayed in the terminal or saved to a file.
+- **Reporting**: Generates detailed reports that can be displayed in the terminal or saved to a file.

 ## Prerequisites